13 Ideas For Your Summer Bucket List

 2. Watch live music outside

 Kids will dance to almost any tune, and summer is the perfect time for an outdoor show.
 Best of all, there are performances to suit every taste and budget.
 Get funky with HONK!
 Fest West’s street bands strutting their stuff at parks and down streets around Seattle.
-At Woodland Park Zoo’s ZooTunes, the crowd will roll out their park blankets to snicker along with Weird Al or start feeling irie with Ziggy Marley.
+At Woodland Park Zoo’s ZooTunes, the crowd will roll out their park blankets to get back to the 80s with the Psychedelic Fursl or start feeling irie with Ziggy Marley.
 It’s never too late or too soon to bolster your kid’s hipster cred, so head over to the KEXP and Seattle Center “Concerts at the Mural” for a free front-row seat to local acts.
 Bellevue’s Live at Lunch free summer-concert series has everything from Americana to Indian classical to acoustic Cuban at multiple locations for a lunchtime musical interlude.

 You’re hesitant because: There’s going to be that super-annoying family who snags and defends with dagger eyes the best patch of grass or sidewalk, despite the fact it’s twice the space they really need – and they packed way better food than you did.